bartoszgebarowski/Chrome-rock-band/README.md

 * It is divided into two sections : For fans, and "corpses"
     * Youtube player serves as a form of gratification for filling out the contact form
     * The binary code is a form of the Easter egg.
-Controversial or hidden messages are designed in a similar way as in the game
+Controversial or hidden messages are designed in a similar way in the game

 #### Youtube Player: contact form feedback page